iterative/mlem.ai/content/docs/api-reference/save.md

 ## Description

 Saves a given object to a given path.
 The path can belong to different file systems (eg: `S3`).
-The function returns None and saves the object as a [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects).
+The function returns and saves the object as a [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects).

 ## Parameters